rust-lang/rfcs/text/0000-float-semantics.md

 GCC [says](https://gcc.gnu.org/wiki/FloatingPointMath) "Without any explicit options, GCC assumes round to nearest or even and does not care about signalling NaNs".
 It is unclear whether "does not care" also means "guarantees to never produce by itself", i.e. whether `0.0 / 0.0` is ever allowed to evaluate to a signaling NaN or not.
 If it *is* allowed to evaluate to a signaling NaN, that is probably a violation of the C standard, which guarantees that `pow(1, 0.0/0.0)` returns `1` -- but in practice, `pow(1, sNaN)` returns a NaN.

 LLVM [recently adopted](https://github.com/llvm/llvm-project/pull/66579) new NaN rules that this RFC copies exactly into Rust.
+LLVM does not actually document that they are using IEEE float semantics, but de-facto they do on almost all targets (the exception are targets that use x87 instructions, as noted above).

 Java requires exact IEEE 754-2008 compliance and goes through a lot of effort to realize that on 32bit x86 without SSE (see [here](https://open-std.org/jtc1/sc22/jsg/docs/m3/docs/jsgn325.pdf) and [here](https://open-std.org/JTC1/SC22/JSG/docs/m3/docs/jsgn326.pdf)).
 However, they do not seem to tackle the issue of specifying NaN payload bits, even though those bits [can be observed](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Float.html#floatToRawIntBits(float)).